 Dr. Brian Frank is an assistant professor and full-time clinician in the department of family medicine at Oregon Health and Science University in Portland, Oregon.
 Since 2011 he has had the good fortune to provide care to multi-generational families and individuals in all stages of life at the OHSU’s Family Medicine Clinic at Richmond, a federally qualified health center for low-income families.
 His research is focused on addressing food insecurity and other social determinants of health through collaboration between primary care, community wellness and health information technology.

 Outside of his clinical duties, Brian is a Clinical Innovation Fellow with the Oregon Health Authority and serves on the executive boards of Partners for a Hunger Free Oregon, an advocacy group working to end food insecurity, and CSA Partnerships for Health, a collaboration of local farms, universities and public health entities studying the benefits of CSA “prescriptions” for patients in a primary care practice.

 Timothy S. Harlan, MD, FACP

-The Center offers an innovative program teaching medical students about diet and lifestyle that bridges the gap between the basic sciences, clinical medicine, the community and culinary education.
-Medical students work side-by-side in the kitchen with culinary students to teach each other and, most importantly, teach the community and patients how to return to their kitchens and transform their health.
+The Center offers an innovative program teaching medical students about diet and lifestyle that bridges the gap between the basic sciences, clinical medicine, the community, and culinary education.
+Medical students work side-by-side in the kitchen with culinary students to teach each other, and most importantly, to teach the community and patients how to return to their kitchens and transform their health.

 Establishing Karen Karp & Partners in 1990 (as Karp Resources), Karen developed interests that would soon become the company’s well-regarded niche: developing a range of bespoke strategies that explore the interconnections between agriculture, food, policy and people, and how to marry common interests of the for-profit and nonprofit sectors.